Char2sGu/nest-mikro-crud/README.md

 This means that the `ReqUser()` decorator will be applied to the first rest argument of each controller's method to get the user from the request, and `User` will be the metadata type of this argument (optional, `Object` by default).
 Then the values of the extra arguments will be packed into an object and pass to the service's methods, in this case it will be `{ user: <value-of-the-argument> }`

-Because the service's methods will pass rest arguments to each other methods, we can now force query conditions based on the request.
+Since the method of the service will pass rest parameters to any other methods it calls, the context data can always exist, so we can now force query conditions based on the request.

 ```ts
 class OurService /*extends ...*/ {